Older State Super schemes

 • The member can nominate the number of benefit points to be used in the calculation of the pension.

-• Members of the NSW Retirement Fund and Transport Retirement Fund can also choose on retirement whether a reversionary spouse benefit will be payable in the event of their death.
-A reduced pension will be payable where an NRF or TRF member elects for a reversionary spouse benefit to be payable.
+• Members of the NSW Retirement Fund can also choose on retirement whether a reversionary spouse benefit will be payable in the event of their death.
+A reduced pension will be payable where an NRF member elects for a reversionary spouse benefit to be payable.

 • The remainder of the benefit i.e. the member's personal account balance (contributor financed benefit), the basic benefit and any applicable Additional Employer Contributions (AEC), Commonwealth Government co-contributions and Low Income Super Tax Offset (LISTO) must be paid as a lump sum.